jerryhgladinet/docs/quick_start/source/data_center.rst

 Preparation
 ---------------------

-The preparation step is very similar to the On-Premise Self-Hosted.
+The preparation step is very similar to the On-Premise Self-Hosted version of CentreStack.

-When it comes to data center, you have several choices
+When it comes to choosing a data center, you have several options:

     1. a local data center you already use for hosting
     2. Amazon EC2 data center